wrightben/codeeval/String Permutations (JavaScript).md

 ### About My Solution
 Generate the sorted list of permutations of a numerical sequence by counting up from the min to the max and selecting the interim values having the same digits.

 Example: The sequence 1-2-3 has the permutations: 123, 132, 213, 231, 312, 321.
 Counting from 123 to 321 will produce this list after removing the values with other digits.
-This can be done once.
+Generating the numerical permutation list has to be done just once.

 Each letter of a *word* has a *numerical position* within the word.
-Since the words *a-c-t* and *d-i-p* are each equal to the sequence *1-2-3*, the letters of the words can replace the digits in the sorted list of permutations of the numerical sequence of the same length.
+The words *a-c-t* and *d-i-p* are each equal to the sequence *1-2-3*, and so the letters of the words can replace the digits in the sorted list of permutations of the numerical sequence of the same length.

 #### Notes
 * A final array sort is only necessary when there are duplicate letters.